OAI/OpenAPI-Specification/versions/3.0.md

 * Form - Used to describe the payload of an HTTP request when either `application/x-www-form-urlencoded`, `multipart/form-data` or both are used as the content type of the request (in the OpenAPI Specification's definition, the [`consumes`](#operationConsumes) property of an operation).
 This is the only parameter type that can be used to send files, thus supporting the `file` type.
 Since form parameters are sent in the payload, they cannot be declared together with a body parameter for the same operation.
 Form parameters have a different format based on the content-type used (for further details, consult http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4):
   * `application/x-www-form-urlencoded` - Similar to the format of Query parameters but as a payload.
 For example, `foo=1&bar=swagger` - both `foo` and `bar` are form parameters.
 This is normally used for simple parameters that are being transferred.
   * `multipart/form-data` - each parameter takes a section in the payload with an internal header.
 For example, for the header `Content-Disposition: form-data; name="submit-name"` the name of the parameter is `submit-name`.
 This type of form parameters is more commonly used for file transfers.
 * Cookie - Used to pass a specific cookie value to the API.
-Cookies are passed specifically through the `Set-Cookie: {name}={value}` syntax.
 ##### Fixed Fields
 Field Name | Type | Description
 ---|:---:|---